Veriff Public API v1

 POST /sessions/validate-registry - creates a session and validates a national ID number with provided data

-DELETE /sessions/{sessionId} - allows deleting the session, useful when testing, using the sessionId
+DELETE /sessions/{sessionId} - allows deleting the session, useful when testing, using the sessionId.
+Not available by default.

 To query decision, media and other data from the verification session